alleystoughton/PCR/README.md

 interactions with the random oracle.
 At the end of a game's execution, the Adversary is asked to make a boolean judgment, which is returned as the game's result.
-The security theorems upper-bound the absolute value of the difference between the probabilities that the real and ideal games return true.
+The security theorems upper-bound the absolute values of the differences between the probabilities that the real and ideal games return true.
 For these upper bounds to be small, we must limit the Adversary in different ways, depending upon the protocol party we are proving security against.
 For instance, we can limit the